-Representation and Consultation
+Representation and Engagement

-The BGA position taken on any given topic is agreed with the elected Executive Committee and is as discussed and consulted from time to time with member clubs.
+The BGA position taken on any given topic by the Executive Committee follows careful consideration and where required additional engagement with member clubs.
+The BGA Strategy identifies the current priorities.
 BGA consultation with member club officials takes the form of pre-arranged and ad hoc direct contact , surveys, and written requests for views.
 Formal votes where required are taken at an AGM or EGM.

 To achieve its aims, the BGA works within wider organisations, including;

 - In the UK, the Royal Aero Club (RAeC) and the GA Alliance (GAA)

 - Outside the UK, Europe Air Sports (EAS), the European Gliding Union (EGU), and the FAI International Gliding Commission (IGC)

 The BGA is represented within numerous other organisations and working groups in the UK and wider on a variety of important topics including flight safety, electronic conspicuity, airspace infringements, gliding operations rules, gliding licencing rules, outdoor sport, airfield protection, etc.